danielsobrado/CCDAK-Exam-Questions/Security/Questions1.md

 The `CreateTopics` ACL operation in Kafka is used to allow a client to create new topics in a Kafka cluster.
 When a client has been granted the `CreateTopics` permission, it is authorized to send requests to the Kafka brokers to create new topics.
 This ACL operation is typically assigned to administrative clients or applications responsible for managing the topic lifecycle in a Kafka cluster.
 By default, Kafka brokers are configured to require `CreateTopics` permission for any client attempting to create a new topic.
 This ensures that only authorized clients can create topics and helps maintain control over the topic management process in the cluster.

 **Answer:** A

+## Question 8

+What is the difference between `Read` and `Write` ACL operations in Kafka?

+- A. `Read` allows consuming messages, while `Write` allows producing messages
+- B. `Read` allows producing messages, while `Write` allows consuming messages
+- C. `Read` allows modifying topic configurations, while `Write` allows deleting topics
+- D. `Read` and `Write` are equivalent and can be used interchangeably

+**Explanation:**
+In Kafka, the `Read` ACL operation allows a client to consume messages from a specific topic, while the `Write` ACL operation allows a client to produce messages to a specific topic.
+The `Read` permission grants the client the ability to read and fetch messages from the topic, including the metadata required for consumption.
+On the other hand, the `Write` permission authorizes the client to send messages to the topic and update its content.
+It's important to note that `Read` and `Write` operations are distinct and serve different purposes.
+A client with `Read` permission cannot produce messages, and a client with `Write` permission cannot consume messages.
+The permissions are specific to the respective operations and should be granted based on the client's intended actions.

+**Answer:** A

+## Question 9

+How can you grant a client permission to describe topics and consumer groups in a Kafka cluster?

+- A. Assign the `DescribeConfigs` ACL operation to the client
+- B. Grant the `Describe` ACL operation to the client
+- C. Provide the `AlterConfigs` ACL operation to the client
+- D. Give the `IdempotentWrite` ACL operation to the client

+**Explanation:**
+To grant a client permission to describe topics and consumer groups in a Kafka cluster, you need to assign the `Describe` ACL operation to the client.
+The `Describe` permission allows a client to view the metadata and details of topics and consumer groups without the ability to modify or delete them.
+With the `Describe` ACL, a client can send requests to the Kafka brokers to retrieve information such as the list of partitions, replica assignments, and configuration settings for topics.
+It can also query the state and membership of consumer groups.
+The `Describe` ACL is commonly used by monitoring and administrative tools to gather information about the Kafka cluster's state without making any changes to the topics or consumer groups.

+**Answer:** B

+## Question 10

+What is the purpose of the `ssl.keystore.location` and `ssl.keystore.password` configurations in Kafka?

+- A. To specify the location and password of the truststore for verifying client certificates
+- B. To specify the location and password of the keystore for broker authentication
+- C. To specify the location and password of the keystore for client authentication
+- D. To specify the location and password of the truststore for broker authentication

+**Explanation:**
+In Kafka, the `ssl.keystore.location` and `ssl.keystore.password` configurations are used to specify the location and password of the keystore for broker authentication.
+When SSL/TLS is enabled for inter-broker communication or client-broker communication, each Kafka broker needs to have a keystore that contains its private key and certificate.
+The `ssl.keystore.location` configuration points to the file path of the keystore on the broker's file system, while the `ssl.keystore.password` configuration provides the password required to access the keystore.
+These configurations are essential for setting up SSL/TLS authentication on the broker side, allowing the broker to securely authenticate itself to clients and other brokers.

+**Answer:** B